jvanderberg/meditator/readme.md

 sounds in the middle of the interval indicate progress and help to draw you back into meditation and out of stray thoughts.

 This app can also be used as a meeting timer.
-For example you might set a 60 minute session time with an interval of twenty or thirty minutes.
+For example you might set a 45 minute session time with an interval of 15 minutes.
 'First bell, and we haven't even gotten past the first slide, let's move it along folks'.

 # Running the app